 How to get there: https://goo.gl/maps/EPGPHx2TuKJxMJv8A

-Situated in the heart of the Genal valley, the villages in this area are set in lush chestnut forests and are criss-crossed by streams.
+In the heart of the Genal valley, the villages in this area are surrounded by lush chestnut forests and are criss-crossed by streams.

-In 2011 it was chosen to celebrate the world premiere of the film “The Smurfs” and the idea came up to paint the whole village blue, including the church and the cemetery.
+In 2011 there was celebrated the world premiere of the film “The Smurfs”.
+And the idea came up to paint the whole village blue, including the church and the cemetery.
 And so it remained after the popular vote of its 230 inhabitants.

 From the viewpoint of the village we can see it in all its blue splendour.

-From Júzcar there is a short route to the Mirador del Nacimiento las Zúas, passing by chestnut trees and old water mills and an old Roman road.
+From the village there is a short route to the Mirador del Nacimiento las Zúas, passing by chestnut trees and old water mills and an old Roman road.

 How to get there: https://goo.gl/maps/uu3mfaXS2uGBKpZ28

-Finally, we present Genalguacil, the open-air art museum village, a literally very picturesque white village, situated 500 m above sea level in the heart of the Serranía de Ronda.
+Finally, we present Genalguacil, the open-air art museum village.
+A literally very picturesque white village, 500 m above sea level in the heart of the Serranía de Ronda.

 It is not yet on the official list of magical villages, but it should be!
 We have visited it and love it.

-This small white village is famous for its Art Encounters which take place every two years, during which international painters, sculptors, photographers or ceramists live together with the inhabitants of the village.
+This small white village is famous for its Art Encounters taking place every two years.
+During two weeks international painters, sculptors, photographers or ceramists live together with the inhabitants of the village.

 The pieces of art created during this time are permanently exhibited throughout the village, turning it into an open-air art museum.